-Outsourcing the supply chain helps company to be more focused on the bigger picture of their business and growth opportunities.
-It is also the great approach for managing and reducing costs.
+Outsourcing the supply chain helps companies to be more focused on the bigger picture of their business and growth opportunities.
+It is also a great approach for managing and reducing costs.
 Large expenses such as additional raw material storage space may be avoidable with or significantly reduced by working with an appropriate supply chain partner.
-On the other hand, increasing supply chain capabilities is one of the benefit of outsourcing.
+On the other hand, increasing supply chain capabilities is one of the benefits of outsourcing.
 External partners, as an example, can bring additional supply chain expertise, solutions, and capabilities well beyond the scope of company’s current operations.

-3. Develop Effective Sale and Operation Planning Process (S&OP Process)
+3. Develop Effective Sales and Operation Planning Process (S&OP Process)

 S&OP offers distinct benefits that old business plans can’t achieve:

 Better data and collaboration between departments allow to frequent adjustments in the supply chain, which better balances supply and demand